taanya-d/Festive-Campaign-Analysis/README.md

 limit  5;

-4.Calculate the average amount spent by customers in each occupation, considering only customers aged between 25 and 40 (inclusive).
+4. Calculate the average amount spent by customers in each occupation, considering only customers aged between 25 and 40 (inclusive).

 SELECT  Occupation, AVG(Amount)
 FROM diwali_sales_data